 Readability: Why are URLs highlighted as long words/polysyllabic words?

-"Please visit our website https://www.siteimprove.com for more information".
+"Please visit the website https://www.siteimprove.com for more information."

-How a URL hyperlink should look on a page:
+How should a URL hyperlink be shown on a page?

-Therefore, content editors should present a readable link text to the end user and not the full URL on their web pages.
+Content editors should present readable link text and not the full URL on their web pages.

 Did you find it helpful?Send feedback